 As the Long Term Control Plan was developed, Omaha considered how CSO solutions could be integrated into a comprehensive watershed management plan for stormwater.
-In most cases green solutions serve as an enhancement to physical controls that form the backbone of the CSO control plan.
+In most cases green infrastructure serves as an enhancement to physical controls that form the backbone of the CSO control plan.

 Rates for sewer fees are based on customer classification.
 All customers of a given class (residential, commercial, industrial) pay at the same rate, based on the volume of their contribution to the system.
+Rate structure for commercial and industrial customers is based, in part, on the size of the water meter used by those customer classes.
 All customers (inside and outside Omaha*) help fund CSO improvements necessary to meet the federal mandates.*Cities included in the service area: Omaha, Bellevue, Papillion, La Vista, Ralston, Gretna, Bennington, Boys Town and Carter Lake

 Wastewater service is a utility, like water and gas, with charges based on use.
 Customers that qualify for energy assistance also receive a utility bill credit to help with rising sewer fees.

 Sewer separation work will be funded through fees collected from all users of Omaha’s regional treatment system.
 There are no direct costs assessed to individual homes or businesses where new sewers are constructed.